Medically reviewed by Sophia Yen, MD, MPH – Written by Pandia Health Editorial Team. Updated on December 13, 2019

 How much do antibiotics impact the efficacy of birth control pills?
 And are there other medications that can influence birth control pills or other contraceptive methods?
 The following article will explore how antibiotics and birth control pills impact each other, and what women can do to prevent pregnancy while using antibiotics or other prescription drugs.

-How do antibiotics impact the birth control pill?
+How do antibiotics impact the birth control pill, birth control ring, birth control patch?

-The liver processes everything a person puts into their body, including birth control pills and other medications.
-When someone takes certain types of antibiotics, these antibiotics increase the liver’s ability and speed at which it breaks down the estrogen hormones in the pill.
-If someone is taking the pill and one of these antibiotics simultaneously, the estrogen in the pills that helps prevent pregnancy will be decreased.
+The liver processes everything a person puts into their body, including the hormones in birth control pills, birth control patches, birth control rings, and other medications.
+When someone takes specific antibiotics, these antibiotics increase the liver’s ability and speed at which it breaks down the estrogen hormones in the pill, patch, and ring.
+If someone is taking the pill, using the birth control patch or ring and one of these antibiotics at the same time, the estrogen in the pills/patch/ring that helps prevent pregnancy will be decreased.
 An unintended pregnancy can result from this process.

-The other way antibiotics decrease the pill’s effectiveness is by reducing the amount of estrogen that gets re-circulated throughout the body.
+The other way antibiotics decrease the pill’s effectiveness is by reducing the amount of estrogen that gets recirculated throughout the body.
 The estrogens in the birth control pill, when broken down in the liver, are then converted into other chemicals.
 These converted chemicals are secreted out of the liver in the form of bile and are absorbed by the intestines.
-Gut flora in the intestines then turn these chemicals back into active estrogen.
+Gut flora in the intestines then turns these chemicals back into active estrogen.
 Finally, the body reabsorbs the active estrogen from the intestines.
-The process of estrogen recirculation is called entero-hepatic cycling.
+The process of estrogen recirculation is called enterohepatic cycling.

 The way antibiotics work is that they kill off any bad bacteria that is causing an infection.
 But, antibiotics don’t discriminate between good bacteria and harmful bacteria.
 The human body is made up of billions of different types of beneficial bacteria that play a key, integral role in many different biochemical processes.
 A number of these good bacteria colonize the intestinal tract.
 When someone takes antibiotics, these gut bacteria get killed off too, in addition to the bacteria that are causing an infection.
 It is these good bacteria that are enabling the process of entero-hepatic cycling.
 Taking antibiotics interferes with this process, rendering birth control pills less effective.
 An unintended pregnancy could happen despite taking the pill correctly.